AJWest22/weather-app/weather-app/README.md

 ### Images

 The images on this site are actually icons downloaded from the file sent across with the technical.
 I implemented them where appropriate, and also in the header as a way of giving off a relaxed feel while creating a decent aesthetic.

+## **Code Features**

+## **JSON Files**

+The data presented in this app comes from the JSON file sent with the technical challenge.
+The file contained an array of 16 objects, each one representive of 1 day, with various keys.
+To present the data on the site, <p> tags and <h2> tags are used to ranslate across.
+The data contains weather related objects with various keys.
+The objects and their keys are all presented in the in-depth view of that partcular day, whie a brief overview of the more important ones are displayed in the overview of that partcular day.